oracle-livelabs/weblogic/webcenter-content/wcc-document-security/07-verify-folder-documents-security/07-verify-folder-documents-security.md

 5. Click **Delete** menu and delete the folder
 ![This image shows the WCC HRDocs Delete Folder](./images/hradmin-delete.png "WCC Instance HRDocs Delete Folder")

-## Task 2: Verify folder access set by Security Group with only R and RWD permission.
+## Task 2: Verify folder access set by Security Group with only R and RWD permission

 1. Login to WCC RedwoodUI as HRRep1/Welcome1 and navigate to **root** > **HRDocs** folder
 2. Verify you don't see icons to create folder and upload document
 ![This image shows the WCC HRRep Folder](./images/hrrep-root-folder.png "WCC Instance HRRep Folder")